-- What are the impediments to individuals pursuing work or career in or involving the delivery of legal and law-related services?
-How can those impediments be lessened? - Might a solution be a "Peace Corps" type institution that matches unemployed or underemployed persons in the law-related services field with people who need services at low or no cost?
+• What are the impediments to: (a) individuals pursuing work or career in or involving the delivery of legal and law-related services, so as to provide services those whose needs are not currently being met; and (b) persons who have need of legal or law-related services obtaining service from persons who have the ability to delivery the needed legal or law-related services?
+How can those impediments be lessened?

-- Would it be economically feasible? - How could such an institution be organized and operated? - What are the impediments to innovation in the delivery of legal and law-related services?
-How can those impediments be lessened? - Are the rules concerning business models for law firms one such impediment? - What are the impediments to law school graduates taking positions in the practice of law in a state (one form of the delivery of legal services)?
-How can those impediments be lessened? - See Appendix 1 for starting point. - What are the impediments to persons who have need of legal or law-related services obtaining service from persons who have the ability to delivery the needed legal or law-related services?
-How can those impediments be lessened? - What is North Carolina's current approach to: (1) out-of-state lawyers; (2) nonlawyer providers of law-related services; and (3) online-only providers?
-How has this approach changed over time? - To the extent that North Carolina limits these providers, do the limits have a favorable cost/benefit profile? - What methods can be used to remove impediments or bring about improvements? - See Appendix 1 for starting point. - What opportunities does technology create for the delivery of legal services to those who are underserved? - What technology-driven new business models can advance the delivery of legal services, particularly to those who are underserved?
+- What is North Carolina's current approach to: (1) out-of-state lawyers; (2) nonlawyer providers of law-related services; and (3) online-only providers?
+How has this approach changed over time? - To the extent that North Carolina limits these providers, do the limits have a favorable cost/benefit profile? - What methods can be used to remove impediments or bring about improvements? - See Appendix 1 for starting point. - Might a solution be a "Peace Corps" type institution that matches unemployed or underemployed persons in the law-related services field with people who need services at low or no cost? - Would one solution be to change the rules concerning business models for law firms and other entities that can deliver legal or law related services? - Would another solution be to create a continuing organization, possibly part of the North Carolina government, charged with ensuring a robust supply of legal resources?